Vyral/brad-cohen/_posts/2020-03-26-im-here-for-you.md

 {% include youtube.html %}

 Today’s message is simple: I’m here for you during these challenging times.
-Whether you need real estate advice, financial advice, personal advice, or just need a quick favor, my entire network is at your disposal.
+Whether you need real estate advice, financial advice, personal advice, or just a quick favor, my entire network is at your disposal.
 Times are hard, but we’ll get through this together.
+To see my full message, watch this short video.&nbsp;